RAAC Remediation: Risks, Assessment and Management

-RAAC remediation is now a critical requirement for duty holders under the Building Safety Act, as the identification and remediation of Reinforced Autoclaved Aerated Concrete is essential for managing structural safety.
-We support duty holders in understanding risk and compliance, while protecting building performance and occupant safety through specialist RAAC remediation, surveys and strengthening across UK properties.
-Starfish Construction delivers a full suite of reinforced autoclaved aerated concrete solutions to remediate, strengthen, and manage risks, providing RAAC remediation UK-wide for commercial, public-sector, and educational buildings.
+RAAC remediation and understanding the issues surrounding its use and weaknesses are now a prerequisite for duty holders under the Building Safety Act, as the identification and remediation of Reinforced Autoclaved Aerated Concrete (RAAC) are essential for managing structural safety.
+We support building owners and managers in understanding risk and compliance, while protecting building performance and occupant safety through specialist RAAC removal, surveys and strengthening across UK commercial and education properties.
+Starfish Construction delivers a full suite of options and reinforced autoclaved aerated concrete solutions to remediate, maintain, and manage risks, UK-wide for commercial, public-sector, and educational buildings.

 What is RAAC (Reinforced Autoclaved Aerated Concrete)